themadrussian/cordova-react-hmr-template/README.md

 ```
 ### 2. Edit details
 Edit file ```package.json``` and change all URLs, e.g., repository, bugs, etc.
-You probably don't want to try upload back to my repository :)
+You probably don't want to point your project back to my repository :)

 ### 3. Initialize npm (optional)
 The command will ask for your name, and which license you prefer.
 But you could set all that up manually from the previous step.